jungnerd/Jungnerd/README.md

 I'm Woojun Jung, a Artificial Intelligence enthusiast from South Korea 🇰🇷, currently studying for a Master's degree in AI.

 My primary interests are:
-- 👯‍♂️ Multimodal Models
+- 👯‍♂️ Multimodal
-- 📹 Video Processing
+- 📹 Video Understanding
 - 👷 Applied AI